Treatment Option Overview for LCH

 Biologic therapy is a treatment that uses the patient’s immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body’s natural defenses against cancer.
 This type of cancer treatment is also called biotherapy or immunotherapy.

 Targeted therapy is a type of treatment that uses drugs or other substances to find and attack LCH cells without harming normal cells.
 Imatinib mesylate is a type of targeted therapy called a tyrosine kinase inhibitor.
 It stops blood stem cells from turning into dendritic cells that may become cancer cells.
 Other types of kinase inhibitors that affect cells with the BRAF gene, such as dabrafenib and vemurafenib, are being studied in clinical trials for LCH.

 A family of genes, called ras genes, may cause cancer when they are mutated (changed).
 Ras genes make proteins that are involved in cell signaling pathways, cell growth, and cell death.
 Ras pathway inhibitors are a type of targeted therapy being studied in clinical trials.
 They block the actions of a mutated ras gene or its protein and may stop the growth of cancer.

 Other drugs used to treat LCH include the following:

-- Corticosteroids are steroids used to treat LCH lesions.
+- Steroid therapy, such as prednisone, is used to treat LCH lesions.

-- Bisphosphonate therapy is used to treat LCH lesions of the bone and lessen bone pain.
+- Bisphosphonate therapy (such as pamidronate, zoledronate, or alendronate) is used to treat LCH lesions of the bone and to lessen bone pain.